 as the day begins or during the lunch break.
 If you are a returning

-student and would like to have your picture taken, please see the
+student and would like to have your picture taken, please contact Sara Smalley in the

 Law Compliance by Students